 Campsites are a lot cheaper and you will be able to avoid snorers in the hut (there is always one), but unfortunately apart from toilets you won't be able to use any other hut facilities, which means you will have to bring your own cooking stove and gas.

 Bookings for campsites and huts are required and can be done online via the DOC website.
 The reservation system for the upcoming seasons usually opens around June and the spots are gone within the first few days.
 If you haven't secured your spot in time, you can always hunt for cancellations as they do occur on a regular basis.
-I've done it many times before.
+I've done it before on the Milford Track.

 During the season (from October 20th to the 1st of May) the huts cost 36 NZD per person per night whilst the campsites cost 15 NZD pp/pn.
 In the low season bookings are not required, but make sure you come prepared and check for any potential avalanche danger before setting off.
 The huts during off season are not serviced meaning there won't be any gas or wardens.
 The cost is 15 and 5 NZD/pp/pn respectively.